 This design is similar to the Image Signal Processing example design, except it uses two Raspberry Pi v2 cameras and includes an image merger block to combine the video streams.
 The provided code includes an Efinity® project for video output at 1280 x 720,.

 Trion® T120 BGA324 Development Kit Design Resource Utilization

-The following table shows the resources used for each block as compiled in the Efinity® software v2022.2 for dualcam.
-Overall, the design uses 38,789 logic elements (LEs).
+The following table shows the resources used for each block as compiled in the Efinity® software v2023.1 for dual-cam.